Last-Minute Easter Egg Fillers (Non-Candy Ideas Kids Actually Love)

 Oops, I did it again.

 I usually try to fill our eggs with a mix of candy and fun non-candy surprises.
-The candy part is easy (gummy bears forever!), but this late in the game?
-The non-candy section of the Easter aisle is looking real picked over.
+The candy part is easy (gummy bears forever!), but last-minute?
+The non-candy section of the Easter aisle is looking very picked over.

 But never fear!
-If you’re anything like me and currently scrambling (ha—couldn’t resist) for last-minute egg stuffers, I’ve got you.
+If you’re scrambling for egg stuffers (zero judgment here), I’ve got you.

-Whether you forgot (zero judgment here!), ran out of time, or just want to avoid the sugar rush followed by the inevitable crash-n-burn, here are some simple, fun, candy-free Easter egg fillers that are kid-approved and parent-appreciated.
+Whether you forgot, ran out of time, or just want to avoid the sugar crash, here are some simple, fun, non-candy Easter egg fillers that are kid-approved and parent-appreciated.

 Mini Stickers or Temporary Tattoos